dorwein/dorwein/README.md

 - 📊 My journey started in the print industry as a Process and Application Engineer, where I worked on innovative technologies.

-- 🚀 Le Wagon Data Science and AI Bootcamp alumni.
+- 🚀 I'm a Le Wagon Data Science and AI Bootcamp alumni.

 - 📸 I’m passionate about photography, image-based models, and finding creative solutions at the intersection of tech and design.